kylenyh/knyh.github.io/README.md

 * Quantum technologies
 * Forensic science

-## Coding Projects

-#### Python
-- **Warwick/UCL**:
-  - Snake game
-  - Caesar cipher algorithm
-  - Data collection survey
-  - Crime survey dataset analysis
-- **Graph Theory**:
-  - A* algorithm
-  - Dijkstra algorithm
-  - Bellman and Ford's algorithm
-  - Floyd and Warshall's algorithm
-  - Breadth-first search algorithm
-  - Depth-first search algorithm

-#### MATLAB
-- **Linear Algebra**:
-  - Gaussian elimination
-  - Gauss-Jordan elimination,
-  - Solving A = LU decomposition method
-  - Solving Ax = 0 homogenous equation
-- **Single Variable Calculus**:
-  - Product rule
-  - Quotient rule
-  - Chain rule
-  - Graph sketching
-  - Limits evaluation of functions
-  - Finding roots of polynomial equations
-  - Implicit differentiation
-  - Newton-Raphson method

-#### R
-- **UCL**:
-  - KDE map of thefts
-  - Density map of fatal shootings
-  - Incidence rate map of stalking
-  - Hotspot map of anti-social behaviour
+## Notable Projects

+### Python

+#### Snake Game - Associated with University of Warwick (1<sup>st</sup>)

+Implemented through **Python**, this project involves implementing game logic to control the snake's movement, grow its length upon consuming food and causing the snake to die if its tail touches its body.
+It showcases programming skills in Python, focusing on loops, conditionals, and data structure manipulation.
+The development process includes designing a user interface with **Pygame**, creating game mechanics and incorporating a scoring system.

+#### Crime Data Collection Survey - Associated with UCL (2<sup>nd</sup>)

+Implemented through **Python**, this project involves designing and implementing a phone snatching survey system to gather and analyze data from the survey.
+The project integrates various libraries to efficiently collect, store, and process survey responses, aiming to provide insights into crime trends, plots and patterns.
+Through a user-friendly interface, participants can submit information anonymously, contributing to a comprehensive database that supports academic research and helps inform public safety strategies.

+#### A* Algorithm - Personal (3<sup>rd</sup>)

+Implemented through **Python**, this project focuses on the A* algorithm, which finds the shortest path between two points, considering various obstacles and optimizing the path based on cost functions.
+The algorithm combines features of **Dijkstra's algorithm** for the shortest path and the **Greedy Best-First-Search algorithm** to prioritize paths that seem more promising.

+#### Dijkstra Algorithm - Personal (4<sup>th</sup>)

+Implemented through **Python**, this project is a practical implementation of a famous algorithm used for finding the shortest paths between nodes in a graph.
+The algorithm showcases how to efficiently traverse a graph, represented as weighted edges between nodes, to find the minimum distance from a starting point to all other points in the graph.

+#### Double Pendulum - Personal (5<sup>th</sup>)

+Implemented through **Python**, this project explore the principles and dynamics of a chaotic double pendulum system through simulation.
+Utilizing **Pygame** and **Physics**, it visualizes the unpredictable motion of a pendulum with two segments.
+This project not only demonstrates complex physics principles but also serves as a hands-on approach to learning about differential equations, energy conservation, and chaos theory

+### MATLAB

+#### Gaussian elimination - Personal (1<sup>st</sup>)

+Developed a **MATLAB** algorithm Gaussian elimination in solving systems of linear equations.
+It involves using row operations to transform the system's matrix into an upper triangular form, making it easier to solve for the variables through back substitution.
+It is also a procedure in matrix elimination to transform a matrix from its reduced echelon form to its row reduced ecehelon form.

+#### Gauss-Jordan elimination - Personal (2<sup>nd</sup>)

+Developed a **MATLAB** algorithm in solving systems of linear equations, showcasing the ability to programmatically implement one of the most fundamental algorithms in linear algebra.
+This project encapsulates the development of a script capable of transforming any given matrix into its reduced row echelon form, thereby finding solutions to linear equations efficiently.

+#### Matrix decomposition A = LU - Personal (3<sup>rd</sup>)

+Developed a **MATLAB** algorithm, which focuses on implementing an algorithm to decompose a given square matrix A into the product of a lower triangular matrix L and an upper triangular matrix U. This decomposition is essential in numerical analysis for solving linear equations, inverting matrices, and computing determinants efficiently.

+### R

+#### A Density Map Of Thefts - Associated with UCL (1<sup>st</sup>)

+Used **R** and the **ggplot()** library to make a density map of thefts from vehicles in Vancouver in 2020.

+#### A Density Map Of Fatal Shootings - Associated with UCL (2<sup>nd</sup>)

+Used **R** and the **ggplot** library to make a density map of thefts from vehicles in Vancouver in 2020.

+#### Incidence Rate Map Of Stalking Incidents - Associated with UCL (3<sup>rd</sup>)

+Used **R** and the **leaflet** library to make an incidence rate map of stalking incidents in 2018 in each police division in Queensland.

+#### A Density Map Of Two-Wheeled Vehicle Theft - Associated with UCL (4<sup>th</sup>)

+Used **R** and the **ggplot** library to make an incidence rate map of two-wheeled vehicle theft in Prague in 2022.

 ## Certifications

 #### MATLAB
-1. Mathworks - Machine Learning Onramp
+* Mathworks - Machine Learning Onramp
-2. Mathworks - MATLAB Onramp
+* Mathworks - MATLAB Onramp
-3. Mathworks - Deep Learning Onramp
+* Mathworks - Deep Learning Onramp
-4. Mathworks - Computer Vision Onramp
+* Mathworks - Computer Vision Onramp
-5. Mathworks - Wireless Communications Onramp
+* Mathworks - Wireless Communications Onramp
-6. Mathworks - Statistics Onramp
+* Mathworks - Statistics Onramp
-7. Mathworks - Signal Processing Onramp
+* Mathworks - Signal Processing Onramp
-8. Mathworks - Reinforcement Learning Onramp
+* Mathworks - Reinforcement Learning Onramp
-9. Mathworks - Optimization Onramp
+* Mathworks - Optimization Onramp
-10. Mathworks - Object Oriented Programming Onramp
+* Mathworks - Object Oriented Programming Onramp
-11. Mathworks - Image Processing Onramp
+* Mathworks - Image Processing Onramp
-12. Mathworks - App Building Onramp
+* Mathworks - App Building Onramp
-13. Mathworks - Introduction to Symbolic Math with MATLAB
+* Mathworks - Introduction to Symbolic Math with MATLAB
-14. Mathworks - Introduction to Linear Algebra with MATLAB
+* Mathworks - Introduction to Linear Algebra with MATLAB
-15. Mathworks - Solving Nonlinear Equations with MATLAB
+* Mathworks - Solving Nonlinear Equations with MATLAB
-16. Mathworks - Solving Ordinary Differential Equations with MATLAB
+* Mathworks - Solving Ordinary Differential Equations with MATLAB

 ## Courses

-#### MIT OPENCOURSEWARE
+#### MIT OpenCourseWare

 **Physics**
 * Quantum Physics I Spring 2013 - Part I (Completed)